There are currently no products in the cart.

 More Reps or More Weight for Strength Gains?

-When it comes to maximizing your strength-building potential, nothing beats fewer reps and heavier weights (≥ 70% 1RM).
-But that doesn’t mean you can’t still build muscle with lighter weight and more reps.
+When it comes to building strength, nothing beats doing fewer reps with heavy weights (≥ 70% 1RM).
+But that doesn’t mean you can’t still build muscle lifting lighter with more reps.

-For example, a 2006 study recruited 52 participants and placed them in one of two groups.
-Group one did high resistance exercises (70% 1RM) and group two did low resistance (40% 1RM) training.
-Both groups did lower-body exercises 2 times per week.(6)
+For example, a 2006 study recruited 52 participants and placed them in one of two groups in which they were asked to partake in a lower body workout routine twice a week.(6) Group one did high resistance exercises (70% 1RM) and group two did low resistance (40% 1RM).

 After 16 weeks of training, the researchers ultimately found that the high resistance group, on average, saw the greatest results — their power output increased by 42%.
 However, the low resistance group also saw significant results with an average power increase of 34%.